rianvdm/my-music-next/README.md

 ## Hello 👋

 My name is [Rian van der Merwe](https://elezea.com/) and this site started as a side project about the music I listen to, but then I got obsessed with it and now it's a whole lot more.
-It uses APIs from Last.fm, Spotify, ChatGPT, and Perplexity to to give you an artist and album database to help you find wonderful things to listen to.
+It uses Last.fm, Spotify, OpenAI, and Perplexity to create an album and artist database that exists to help you find wonderful things to listen to.
 Do some searching, click around, and **find your next favorite listen**.

 ## Discord Bot